 Rue Léon Frédéricq 19 4020 Liège, Belgium

-There is no trace of a Jewish presence in Liège before Belgian independence in 1830.
-Prior to that, Liège was still a principality directed by a prince-bishop.
+In 1811, only 24 Jews are Registered there, and only 20 to 30 families at the end of the century.
 In 1914 the community, comprising Dutch and Alsatian Jews, was swollen by Russian Jews who had been taking prisoners by the Germans.
 Some of them settled in Liège from 1917.
 The international reputation of the École des Mines drew Jews from eastern Europe between the two world wars.